 |---|---|---|

-For the most recent academic year available, 55% of homeland security, law enforcement & firefighting bachelor's degrees went to men and 45% went to women.
+In the most recent graduating class, 39% of law enforcement & firefighting bachelor’s degrees went to men and 61% went to women.

-The following table and chart show the ethnic background for students who recently graduated from Marshall University with a bachelor's in homeland security, law enforcement & firefighting.
+The following table and chart show the ethnic background for students who recently graduated from Marshall University with a bachelor’s in law enforcement & firefighting.

 | Ethnic Background | Number of Students |